Early Childhood Behavioural Therapy Program

 How does the ECT help children overcome these problems?

-Depending on the concerns expressed about the child, the ECP may:
+Depending on the concerns expressed about the child, the ECT may:

 - Evaluate the child’s level of ability